Attendance and Leave Policy for ACE Curriculum

 Extended/Multiple Absences: A student requesting multiple absences should work with the campus agent to determine whether making up the missed coursework is feasible or if a leave of absence would be a more appropriate.

 A student may request a leave of absence due to serious illness, family emergencies, military service, financial hardship, complications from pregnancy, welcoming a child through birth, adoption, or foster care, or unexpected circumstances beyond the student's control.
 To request a lave of absence, the student must submit a written request to the campus agent that outlines the nature of the requested leave and provides the anticipated starting and ending dates.
 The student may also be asked to provide relevant, supporting documentation.
 The campus agent may grant the student a leave of absence for up to one year, or longer if medically necessary.
 Prior to leave, a plan for re-entry into the curriculum and meeting requirements for graduation should be outlined with the campus agent.

-Attendance is expected at all scheduled examinations across all four years of the educational program.
-Absences must be excused if medical students wish to make up missed examinations.
-There are two basic reasons for which an absence from an examination will be excused.
-The first is illness.
-When a medical student becomes ill before or during a test block, he/she must be seen at the Student Health Service and return documentation of the visit to the Office of Student Affairs.
-It is preferable that the student be seen by Student Health prior to requesting an excused absence.
+Exams - Attendance is expected at all scheduled examinations.
+In order to retake an exam, an excused absence is required.
+When a medical student becomes ill before or during an exam, he/she must contact the Office of Student Affairs, specifically Dean Mark Meyer on the KC campus and Dean Garold Minns on the Wichita campus.
+The Salina campus policy is listed below.
+The student must also be seen at Student Health or by their primary provider and return documentation of the visit to the Office of Student Affairs.
+It is preferable that the student be seen by a healthcare provider prior to requesting an excused absence.
 However, that may not always be possible.
-A student must present documentation to the Office of Student Affairs as soon as possible.
-The second reason for which an excused absence from examination may be given is a family emergency such as birth, illness, accident, or death of a close family member.
-Again, documentation must be submitted to the Office of Student Affairs.
+If a student experiences a family emergency such as birth, illness, accident, or death of a close family member, an excused absence may be granted by contacting the appropriate campus dean and providing documentation to the Office of Student Affairs.